techstackmedia/software-engineering-series/README.md

 Here, `testkey` is the file name containing the SSH key.

-Note the `testkey` without the .pub, its content should not be shared with anyone because it is the key you use to interact with GitHub.
+Note the `testkey` without the .pub, its content should not be shared with anyone because it is the key you use locally on your PC to interact with GitHub.

 #### Copy the public key